dtim-upc/FREYJA/experiments/warpgate/README.md

 WarpGate works by embedding table columns into a high-dimensional vector space, so that semantically similar / joinable columns end up close together.
 It also uses locality-sensitive hashing (SimHash) to index those embeddings to allow fast approximate nearest neighbor lookup.
 Since data warehouses often contain huge tables, the paper addresses efficiency by sampling (so you don’t need to read entire tables) and shows that embeddings from sampled data still preserve enough signal to make good join suggestions.
 They integrate the system into a BI product (Sigma Workbooks), where users can request top-k candidate joinable columns through a “Add column via lookup” feature.
 The evaluation shows WarpGate is better than several baselines in precision/recall, is sample efficient, and scales to large tables.

 WarpGate acts as a relevant baseline for our analyses, given that it was one of the first systems to employ an embedding-based approach for the task of join discovery.
 Unfortunately, no open implementation is available.
-Hence, we developed our own version following the indications of the original paper
+Hence, we developed our own version following the indications of the original paper.

 ## Implementation Details
 WarpGate's mechanism follows a straightforward, two-step process: